-- (3) Includes 120,239 shares of Common Stock issuable upon exercise of certain common stock warrants, 16,666 shares issuable upon exercise of stock options and 3,125 shares which Dr. Rosenwald holds jointly with his spouse.
+(3) Includes 120,239 shares of Common Stock issuable upon exercise of certain common stock warrants, 27,187 shares of Common Stock issuable upon exercise of stock options and 3,125 shares of Common Stock which Dr. Rosenwald holds jointly with his spouse.
 Also includes 77,539 shares of Common Stock held by Dr. Rosenwald's spouse individually and as custodian for their minor children, as to which Dr. Rosenwald disclaims beneficial ownership.
-Dr. Rosenwald has granted options to seven individuals to purchase an aggregate of 21,100 shares of Common Stock held by him at purchase prices ranging from \$0.60 to \$7.20 per share. - (4) Includes 49,400 shares of Common Stock issuable upon exercise of certain common stock warrants, 16,666 shares issuable upon exercise of stock options and 10,000 shares held by Mr. Spencer's spouse.
-Mr. Spencer disclaims beneficial ownership of the 10,000 shares held by his spouse. - (5) Includes 331,247 shares issuable upon exercise of stock options. - (6) Includes 11,978 shares issuable upon exercise of stock options and 10,000 shares held by Mr. Sherrill's spouse.
-Mr. Sherrill disclaims beneficial ownership of the 10,000 shares held by his spouse. - (7) Includes 81,979 shares issuable upon exercise of stock options and 26,400 shares held by Dr. Montgomery's spouse.
-Dr. Montgomery disclaims beneficial ownership of the 26,400 shares held by his spouse. - (8) Includes 1,500 shares held by the retirement accounts of Mr. Gray and his spouse and 52,396 shares issuable upon exercise of stock options. - (9) Includes shares issuable upon exercise of stock options. - (10) Includes 37,800 shares issuable upon exercise of stock options and 1,000 shares held jointly with his spouse. - (11) Includes 6,708 shares issuable upon exercise of stock options. - (12) See Notes (1) through (11).
+Dr. Rosenwald has granted options to seven individuals to purchase an aggregate of 21,100 shares of Common Stock held by him at purchase prices ranging from \$0.60 to \$7.20 per share.

+(4) Includes 49,400 shares of Common Stock issuable upon exercise of certain common stock warrants, 27,187 shares of Common Stock issuable upon exercise of stock options and 10,000 shares of Common Stock held by Mr. Spencer's spouse and 38 shares of Common Stock held by Mega Holdings, Inc. Liquidation Trust which Mr. Spencer is Trustee and a beneficiary.
+Mr. Spencer disclaims beneficial ownership of the 10,038 shares of Common Stock held by his spouse and Mega Holdings, Inc. Liquidation Trust.

+(5) Includes 413,538 shares of Common Stock issuable upon exercise of stock options.

+(6) Includes 21,978 shares of Common Stock issuable upon exercise of stock options, 10,000 shares of Common Stock which Mr. Sherrill holds jointly with his spouse and 10,000 shares of Common Stock held by Mr. Sherrill's spouse.
+Mr. Sherrill disclaims beneficial ownership of the 10,000 shares of Common Stock held by his spouse.

+(7) Includes 100,792 shares of Common Stock issuable upon exercise of stock options and 19,400 shares of Common Stock held by Dr. Montgomery's spouse.
+Dr. Montgomery disclaims beneficial ownership of the 19,400 shares of Common Stock held by his spouse.

+(8) Includes 1,500 shares of Common Stock held by the retirement accounts of Mr. Gray and his spouse and 64,304 shares of Common Stock issuable upon exercise of stock options.

+(9) Includes shares of Common Stock issuable upon exercise of stock options.

+(10) Includes 42,957 shares of Common Stock issuable upon exercise of stock options.

+(11) These shares of Common Stock are held jointly with his spouse.

+(12) See Notes (1) through (11).